 Open Windows 10 Settings using the Action Center

 Windows 10 includes a feature called the Action Center, where you see notifications about the things happening on your PC and the quick actions you can use.
-Click on the Action Center icon at the right end of the taskbar or by pressing
+Click on the Action Center icon at the right end of the taskbar or by pressing Windows + A shortcut key from the keyboard.
+At the bottom of the Action Center, click All settings, and the Settings app is opened.

-Pin the Settings app to the Windows 10 Start Menu or the taskbar
+Pin the Settings app to the Windows 10 Start Menu or the Taskbar

 To quickly access the Setting app from the Windows 10 Start Menu or the taskbar, you can pin its shortcut to the Windows 10 taskbar or the Start Menu.
 To pin the Settings app to the Start Menu, right-click or press and hold the Settings icon.
 A menu will open.
 Select “Pin to Start.”

 To pin the Settings app to Windows 10 Taskbar, right-click or press and hold the Settings icon.
 A menu will open.
-Select
+Select Morethen select Pin to taskbar.

 Open Settings from the desktop

 It is also possible to open the Settings app from the Windows 10 desktop.
-To open the Settings app, right-click or tap and hold on the desktop, choose
+To open the Settings app, right-click or tap and hold on the desktop, choose Display settings, or Personalize from the context menu.

 The Settings app will open in the section you have chosen in the menu (Display settings or Personalize).
-From either window, click or tap the
+From either window, click or tap the Home link in the top-left corner to see the Settings app’s starting screen.

 Open Windows 10 Settings from the taskbar

-Through the Windows 10 taskbar also you can get the Settings app quickly.
+Through the Windows 10 taskbar also, you can get the Settings app quickly.
 Right-click on the empty space of the taskbar and select “Taskbar settings.”

 The taskbar section of the Settings app opens.
-Click or tap
+Click or tap Home in the top-left corner to see the homepage of the Settings window.

 That’s all.